 Every Californian age 16 and older became eligible to receive a COVID-19 vaccine on April 15, 2021.
 Vaccinations are one of the most important tools for ending the pandemic and keeping individuals and communities safe.
 COVID-19 vaccines reduce viral transmission from person to person, COVID-19 symptoms, hospitalizations, and deaths.
+Vaccine safety, on the other hand, is a point of concern among the population.
+Here’s what you need to know.

 Each vaccine is highly effective.